 - Can we replicate in technology what is special about humans?
 Is there a bright line?
 This the question that tends to tantalize the popular imagination.

 - Does necessary labor require what is special about humans?
 Does the bright line matter practically?
 In order for technologies to perform all the labor necessary for humans to live reasonably comfortable, desirable and sustainable lives, must we create them to possess the special human trait(s)?

 We often focus on the first and neglect the second.
 Let’s consider them together.
 Given that both are ‘yes or no’ questions, they yield four possible versions of the future.

 We might create technologies that resemble humans in every way that currently matters to us.
 We might also find that, for all necessary labor to be done, the (previously) special human spirit is required.
 In this future, would technology end the need for human labor?

 The answer, surprisingly, is no. You might think that the scenario is great news: we have machines built to do our jobs.
 Free time for humans abounds!
 But it is also part of the scenario that there is no significant distinction between humans and machines.
 Recall that the technology resembles humans in every way that currently matters.
-When we take stock of the candidate special traits, they tend to be the aspects that makes us morally valuable—that make us more than machines.
+When we take stock of the candidate special traits, they tend to be the aspects that make us morally valuable—that make us more than machines.
 But now machines possess those traits too.
 So offloading all labor onto machines would be wrong.
 I call it substratism.
 Our desire to put an end to human labor would fail, perhaps by definition, since we couldn’t draw any relevant line between humans and machines.

 The moral issues on this outcome are no different.
 The fact that labor does not require the special human ‘spirit’ doesn’t change the fact that we are requiring our moral equals to do it.
 And given the nature of the labor, it would be drudgery.
 (For why else are we trying to offload it onto something we view as different from us?)